rdlauer/articles/nativescript/azure-language-detection/post.md

 	@import '~nativescript-theme-core/index';

-> **TIP:** If you're new to NativeScript, my favorite resources include the [NativeScript Playground tutorials](https://play.nativescript.org/) and [nslayouts.com](https://www.nslayouts.com/) to learn about native UI layouts.
+> **TIP:** If you're new to NativeScript, my favorite resources include the [NativeScript Playground tutorials](https://play.nativescript.org/) and [nslayouts.com](https://www.nslayouts.com/) to learn about native user interface layouts.

-**Next I want to wire up my UI layer to Azure.** I don't need any fancy Azure SDK - though there is a [JavaScript SDK](https://docs.microsoft.com/en-us/azure/javascript/) should you need to use one in the future.
+**Next I want to wire up my UI layer to Azure.** I don't need any fancy Azure SDK for this in particular - though there is a [JavaScript SDK](https://docs.microsoft.com/en-us/azure/javascript/) should you need to use one in the future.

 	import { Observable } from 'tns-core-modules/data/observable';
 	import { request } from 'tns-core-modules/http';